MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 > Seriously, think of LLMs as models that output chains of perceived likelihoods.
 LLMs are no databases.
 Think of LLMs as (for now) mostly inscrutable artifacts, and develop correspondingly sophisticated evaluations.

-If you're interested in Transformers beyond this, [Karpathy's video on GPT](https://www.youtube.com/watch?v=kCc8FmEb1nY) might be a good resource.
+If you're interested in Transformers beyond this, [Andrej's video on GPT](https://www.youtube.com/watch?v=kCc8FmEb1nY) might be a good resource. (see the notes [here](../N007%20-%20GPT%20From%20Scratch/N007%20-%20GPT.ipynb))

 ### Requiring Management Assistance

-Ok, imagine we now have setup a Transformer-based model that we already exposed to Terabytes of scraped training texts, optimizing the model for next word prediction.
-At best, this makes our LLM a proficient document generator.
+Imagine we now have setup a Transformer-based model that we already exposed to Terabytes of scraped training texts, optimizing the model for next word prediction. **At best, this makes our LLM a proficient document generator.**

 <img src="./img/Pasted%20image%2020231123115954.png" />

-The LLMs behind ChatGPT, Llama or Open Assistant however are not limited to this.
+However, the LLMs behind ChatGPT, Llama or Open Assistant are not limited to this.
 You can provide them with a question and receive an answer.
 To enable this behavior, essentially we continue with the training, but swap out the data.
 Specifically, a human-written dataset of questions as input and answers as output is derived.

 > Think of this as the second stage of a [Transfer Learning](https://www.informatica.si/index.php/informatica/article/view/2828) process.
 The first stage was high quantity, low task-specific quality.
 The second stage now provides less quantity, but task specification.
 This is a special case of transfer learning, called **Finetuning**.
 For OpenAI, the process is outlined in [this paper](https://arxiv.org/abs/2203.02155).